-A more unconventional, though highly beneficial, exercise is to learn melodies on one string at a time.
+A more unconventional, though highly beneficial, exercise is to learn melodies on one string.

-When doing so, you’ll pick a string, and then play a melody on that string only.
+When doing so, pick a string, and then play a melody on that string only.

 Again, change the octave when necessary to make this exercise possible.

-Go slow at first, as fingerings will become an issue with melodies on one string.
+Go slow at first, as fingerings become an issue with one-string melodies.

 Watch that you don’t get caught playing every note with one or two fingers.

-Though it seems a bit unorthodox, one-string melodies will get your ears involved in the learning process.
+Though it’s a bit unorthodox, one-string melodies get your ears involved in the learning process.

-As well, you’ll never be lost with a melody on the fretboard as you’ll have it under your fingers on each string in all areas of the neck.
+As well, you can never be lost with a melody, as you have it under your fingers on each string in all areas of the neck.

 Jazz Melodies as Improvising Vocabulary